 However, nursing homes, state-supported living centers, assisted living facilities, and long-term care facilities may still “require documentation of a resident's vaccination status for any COVID-19 vaccine.”

 This question is complicated because there are orders and regulations regarding employees at both the state and federal levels.
-Find details in our other FAQ, Can my employer require me to get a COVID-19 vaccine?
-Can I be fired if I don't get vaccinated?
+Find details in our other FAQ, Can I be required to get a COVID-19 vaccine?
+Can my employer fire me if I don't get vaccinated?